DankDaPancake/LibraryManagementSystem/docs/report.md

 ### Conclusion

-The Library Management System successfully demonstrates advanced object-oriented programming concepts and design patterns in C++.
-The system provides a solid foundation for library operations while maintaining extensibility for future enhancements.
-The implementation showcases clean architecture principles, proper separation of concerns, and robust error handling.
+The Library Management System successfully demonstrates basic object-oriented programming concepts and design patterns in C++.
+The system provides a functional foundation for library operations with room for future enhancements.
+The implementation showcases fundamental OOP principles, proper pattern usage, and simple error handling.

 The project has been a valuable learning experience in:
 - **Software Architecture**: Understanding how to structure large applications